altruios/namshubettulpa/public/namshubettulpa/chapters/a-stone-walled-kink.md

 No they really exist, just not a literal hook - you don't have any apparently."
 }
 {
-*Martha paused again and looked to her left*
+*Martha paused again and looked to her right*
 "K::Okay you keep doing that"
 "M::What?"
 "K::Looking off to your side."